walter-a-jablonowski/simple-nutrition-counter/src/data/bundles/Default_JaneDoe@example.com-24080101000000/nutrients/README.md

     short:      B12              # short name is used as unique id over all files
     unit:       mg
-    sources:    ""               # source of information
+    sources:                     # source of information (string or array)

     per:        day
     times:      morning, ...